burger

 • This feature allows you to create a "virtual" email address without affecting the available quota of email addresses on the paid Mail Service.

-• It does not store any received messages, it is impossible to access and view them, or to restore or view the logs of messages that have transited.
+• It does not store any received messages, it is impossible to access and view them, or to restore or view the logs of messages that have passed through.

-• It is solely intended to forward incoming emails to one or more (max.
+• It is solely intended to redirect incoming emails to one or more (max.
 10 users per redirection) other actually existing addresses.

-• Recipients registered to receive forwarded emails must first accept their addition for the redirection to them to work (see point 3 below).
+• Recipients registered to receive redirected emails must first accept their addition for the redirection to work (see point 3 below).

-• Emails considered as spam by Infomaniak will not be forwarded (bounce to the sender — and refer to this other guide regarding possible redirections from Gmail to Gmail).
+• Emails considered as spam by Infomaniak will not be redirected (bounce to the sender — and refer to this other guide regarding possible Gmail to Gmail redirections).

 kSuitefree1